cohhei/http/README.md

-# Too naive HTTP client
+# Too naive HTTP client and server

-`cohhei/http` is a too simple and naive HTTP client that doesn't depend on `net/http`.
+`cohhei/http` is a too simple and naive HTTP client and server library that doesn't depend on `net/http`.
 This client has only one method, `Do` which sends an HTTP request.

 ## Usage

+### HTTP client

 ```go
 package main